nathanfaucett/js-validator/README.md

-EventEmitter
+validator
 =======

-EventEmitter for the browser and node.js
+validator for the browser and node.js